-Keeping the Relationship Fresh
+Keeping Your Relationship with Christ Fresh

 Christ's mercies are fresh every morning, but what are we doing to tap into that abundant mercy?
 Too many times we expect our relationship with Jesus to just happen, but like any relationship, it takes some effort.